m-zaguette/SmartCampus_Sensor/README.md

 <h1 align="center">Sensor SmartCampus</h1>

-These project were proposed to develop an aplication PHP with the objective to receive and save data from sensor in MySQL Database.
+These project were proposed to developed an aplication PHP with the objective to receive and save data from sensor in MySQL Database.

 To achieve, were used virtual server with <a href="https://www.apachefriends.org/pt_br/index.html">XAMPP</a>.